PatrickLevy/basicapi/README.md

 ### To Test Posting Data
 - Download a tool like Postman or Insomnia
-- Send a post message to `localhost:3001/arbitrary` with a `URL Encoded Form`:
+- Send a `POST` message to `localhost:3001/arbitrary` with a `URL Encoded Form`:
 - message: 'some message', action: 'some action'

+### To Test Retrieving the Last Posted Data
+- Download a tool like Postman or Insomnia
+- Send a `GET` message to `localhost:3001/arbitrary`

+### Next Steps:
+- The data that is sent will currently be lost if you server is stopped.
+A good next step would be to hook up this api to a database for more permanent storage.
+Have fun!